by Sandra Lupo, Jewelry Designer and Instructor and Swarovski crystal Ambassador, Exclusively for Fire Mountain Gems and Beads®

-Transfer the loop to your dominant hand, with the needled in the other hand now, then gently tighten the loose knot.
+Transfer the loop to your dominant hand, with the needle in the other hand now, then gently tighten the loose knot.

 Lay the bead side of the thread to the side of your work surface, and position the loop on top of the bead.

 Notice that the threads are even so that as you prepare to tighten the knot, the threads will feed evenly.